Historic Fortified City of Carcassonne

 The Historic Fortified City of Carcassonne: A Medieval Masterpiece in Modern France

 The Historic Fortified City of Carcassonne, inscribed as a UNESCO World Heritage Site in 1997, stands as a remarkable testament to the architectural prowess and strategic ingenuity of the Middle Ages.
-Situated in the heart of the French city of Carcassonne, in the Aude department of the Occitania region, this medieval citadel offers an unparalleled glimpse into the past, blending history, art, and culture in a harmonious symphony that resonates across centuries.
+Situated in the heart of the French city of Carcassonne, in the Aude department of the Occitanie region, this medieval citadel offers an unparalleled glimpse into the past, blending history, art, and culture in a harmonious symphony that resonates across centuries.

 UNESCO Description of the World Heritage Site